cheyneh/colorcube/README.md

 A simple tool for visualizing a colormap by plotting it on the RGB color cube.
 Accepts any of the colormaps known to matplotlib.

+Syntax:

+    $./colorcube.py <cmap_name> <outfile>

+If not given an outfile, will default to an interactive matplotlib plot, allowing you to rotate and zoom the 3D axes.

 ## Example usage:

     $ ./colorcube.py cubehelix

 produces: